ArtDev-HE/ai-ticket-management-system/docs/complete_reference_updated.md

 ## Files changed / created during the recent integration

 - frontend/src/context/UserContext.tsx (NEW)
   - Purpose: Provide `currentEmployeeId` and setter across the app.
-Syncs with localStorage for persistence.
+Syncs with sessionStorage for persistence.
 Used by `HeaderBar` and `EmployeeInfoPanel` to reflect dev-selected employee immediately.

 - frontend/src/components/ChatInput.tsx (UPDATED)
   - Purpose: Accept user input, parse structured commands (e.g., `show efficiency trend EMP-001`), call analytics services for `EMP-`, `PROC-`, and `DEP-` identifiers, and fall back to AI mock in `ai.ts`.